-Our Station Square is always an attractive place and nothere is a new reason for taking your daily constitutional the center of the village.
-I mean the Gardens Gift Shown owned and operated by Mrs. Murray S. Brown (Grace Lawrence Brown).
-In this shop you will find imported nowlies, bridge accessories, dinner favors, prizes for particularly playing cards monogramed to order, hand made linguisheautiful linens, silk stockings and too many more things mention in a paper as small as the BULLETIN.
-The are irresisable, not only in themselves but in their arrangement.
+Our Station Square is always an attractive place and now there is a new reason for taking your daily constitutional to the center of the village.
+I mean the Gardens Gift Shop, owned and operated by Mrs. Murray S. Brown (Grace Lawrence Brown).
+In this shop you will find imported novelties, bridge accessories, dinner favors, prizes for parties, playing cards monogramed to order, hand made lingerie, beautiful linens, silk stockings and too many more things to mention in a paper as small as the BULLETIN.
+The gifts are irresisable, not only in themselves but in their arrangement.

-Mrs. Agnes Rowe Fairman has arranged with Mrs. Browto occupy part of the room and she will display furnitude draperies, wall paper, lamp shades, pillows and decoraccessories.
+Mrs. Agnes Rowe Fairman has arranged with Mrs. Brown to occupy part of the room and she will display furniture, draperies, wall paper, lamp shades, pillows and decorative accessories.
 I am told that on Monday, Oct.
-2 it will wise to do your shopping early at the Gift Shop, for this to be a day of special attractions.
+2 it will be wise to do your shopping early at the Gift Shop, for that is to be a day of special attractions.

-The Observer
+The Observer.